-The project site is located within a communal land in Kargi.
+The project site is located within communal land.
 This policy is thus is triggered since there is land take and take procedures will align to the RPF prepared under this project.

 5.8.4 World Bank Policy OP 4.10 Indigenous Peoples